 If you have an existing channel in Microsoft Teams and want to convert it to a universal channel, read this article instead.

-Create a regular Microsoft Teams channel under the team that Mio Universal Channels is installed on.
+Create a regular Microsoft Teams channel in the team where the Mio app is installed.

 Fill out the desired fields.